 The Project Sponsor prepared a draft PIP Plan in accordance with 16 NYCRR § 1000.4.
-This initial draft was filed with

-High Bridge Wind Project Case 18-F-0262 the PIP Plan were received from the New York State Department of Public Service (DPS) on May 29, 2018, and the PIP Plan was updated, finalized, and filed by the Project Sponsor on June 28, 2018.
+This initial draft was filed with the Siting Board on April 27, 2018, and the Facility was assigned a case number (Case No. 18-F-0262).
+Comments on the PIP Plan were received from the New York State Department of Public Service (DPS) on May 29, 2018, and the PIP Plan was updated, finalized, and filed by the Project Sponsor on June 28, 2018.

 The purpose of the PIP Plan is to identify potentially affected agencies, municipalities, school districts, local interest groups, and other stakeholders, and to outline a plan for engaging those stakeholders and gathering information about their interests, concerns, and questions on the project, in order to inform the development process and contents of the Application.
 Exhibit A of the PIP Plan presented an initial list of identified stakeholders.
 Since the PIP Plan's final submission, that list has been updated based on the Project Sponsor's consultations and meetings with stakeholders.
-An updated Stakeholder List is presented in Appendix D of this FSS.
-The Project Sponsor has initiated consultations, and the results and summary of these meetings/consultations are in the Tracking Log, which is presented in Appendix B of this FSS.
+An updated Stakeholder List is presented in Appendix D of this PSS.9 The Project Sponsor has initiated consultations, and the results and summary of these meetings/consultations are in the Tracking Log, which is presented in Appendix B of this PSS.
 The Tracking Log will be updated on the DPS website throughout the PSS and Application process.